I'm an "over-active" sleeper — Help!

 - Sleeping pills and sedatives to induce deep sleep and lessen the occurrence of sudden bodily jerks during sleep

-- Dopaminergics, medication usually used for treating the uncontrollable shaking and tremors associated with Parkinson's Disease
+- Dopaminergics, which are medications usually used for treating the uncontrollable shaking and tremors associated with Parkinson's Disease

 Besides the moving around and talking in your sleep, you may want to address this situation with your fiancé.
-From your question, it appears as if you two may not have discussed his sleeping on the couch approach to dealing with your sleep issues.
-You cannot tell your fiancé what to talk about, as only he knows his true thoughts and feelings concerning your movements during sleep and the consequent disruption of his sleep cycle.
-However, you may want to tell him that you are going to deal with the situation by seeking medical advice.
-Having this conversation, and showing him this letter, might help you on your way to sharing a bed in peaceful slumber.
+From your question, it appears as if you two may not have discussed his sleeping on the couch approach to dealing with your sleep issues; while you can't tell your fiancé what to talk about, as only he knows his true thoughts and feelings concerning your movements during sleep and the consequent disruption of his sleep cycle.
+However, you may want to tell him that you're going to deal with the situation by seeking medical advice.
+Having this conversation, and showing him this letter, might help get you on your way to sharing a bed in peaceful slumber.

 In the meantime, with the help of your health care provider, or a referral to a sleep specialist, you can learn how to manage your sleep conditions, because even reducing the incidences of them can be of benefit to you both.

 You can check out the following resources for more information:

 - Willis-Ekbom Disease Foundation (Formerly the RLS Foundation)

 - Helpguide: Restless Legs Syndrome (RLS)

 - Cleveland Clinic: Periodic Limb Movement Disorder (PLMD)